lukevanlukevan/LV-Tools/README.md

 - **LV Move Along Path**
 >Barely stable.
 Outputs point moving along path, controlled by slider.
 Multiple path mode works *sometimes*.
 This node is going to be fixed.

+- **LV UV 2 World**
+>Translate object UVs to worldspace for scattering or deforming.
+Used in conjunction with LV World 2 UV.

+- **LV World 2 UV**
+>Transform UV space alignment back to world space for deformation or editing.
+Used in conjunction with LV UV 2 World.

 - **LV Variant**
 >Simple wrapper for manually assigning variant.
 This node will become much more robust in the future.